zlc28/Master_thesis_code/README.md

 # Master_thesis_code
-Some notebooks for my master thesis(just code but sometimes with data and model weights)
+Some notebooks for my master thesis.

 Forecasting_part is about NN approaches for financial time series forecasting

-Optimization_part is about convex optimization problem to find optimal portfolio
+Optimization_part is a part with convex optimization problem to find optimal portfolio

+LaTex part is a folder with my OverLeaf project